wakey001/Battleship-Destroy/README.md

 * I expect to have the option of reading the rules or not
 * I expect not to be able to make any typing errors
 # How to play
+The user is prompted for their name, this is then shown above there board.
+They are then asked which row they would like to guess, row and column and also the number of turns is displayed.
+The user is then told if they hit or missed the computers ships and told of thier turns remaining, and subsequently told if they try to use the same co-ordinates later on.
+If the user hits all the ships they win, and the game is over, it is also over if they run out of turns.

 ## Wireframes
 ## Existing features